-The Melbourne Metro rail tunnels will pass under Flemington Road from the west before arriving at Parkville station, located under Grattan Street east of Royal Parade.
+The Metro Tunnel will pass under Flemington Road from the west and arrive at Parkville station, located under Grattan Street east of Royal Parade.
 The tunnels will then curve southwards before aligning with Swanston Street on the approach to the new CBD North station.

-The station's ventilation shafts will control the temperature of the station's concourse and platforms to ensure the comfort of passengers.
+Parkville station's ventilation shafts will circulate air from the station concourse, platforms and tunnels for the comfort of passengers.
 They will also include exhaust systems that, in the event of an emergency, will quickly remove fumes from the station and tunnels.
 The Metro Tunnel will be used exclusively by electric trains.

 Why build a new railway station at Parkville?